espocrm/documentation/docs/administration/webhooks.md

 !!! important

-    Prior to v9.0, the signature was passed in the *X-Signature* header and constructed in a slightly different manner.
-X-Signature is still plassed after v9.0 and will be available until v11.0.
+    Prior to v9.0, the signature was passed in the *X-Signature* header and constructed in a slightly different manner. *X-Signature* will still be passed after v9.0 and will be available until v11.0.
 If your script checks *X-Signature*, you need to fix it to *Signature*.

 ## Config parameters